haibianshifeng/Lattice-Boltzmann/README.md

 for computing and rendering purpose, specially for scientific programming.

 CUDA was chosen as the language to go, since the the language was excellently engineered and makes the programming experience very comfortable.
-If the programmer knows his way around C/C++, he could get familiar quickly with NVIDIA's proprietary language.
+If the programmer knows his way around C/C++, she or he could get familiar quickly with NVIDIA's proprietary language.
 The final rendering is done with OpenGL.

 Readers with further interest for technical details can take a look at the included `tutorial.pdf` of professor Daniel Schroeder,